 Our Expert Team only posts reviews about the products that they’ve personally used, tested, and tried.
 Our methods for content creation and product sourcing for reviews and blogs are rooted in audience understanding, subject matter knowledge, and thousands of hours of research.
 All of our Experts are certified fitness professionals of the highest merit.
 We will never accept free products from manufacturers in exchange for favorable reviews.

-Apple has been pushing their Apple Watch as one of the best fitness trackers on the market.
+Apple has been pushing its Apple Watch as one of the best fitness trackers on the market.
 With a sleek design, there isn’t a watch more visually appealing, but is it worth the investment for fitness tracking?
-There have been reviews that say otherwise, but everyone has their own take—and as a fitness expert, I felt I should weigh in for my followers.
+There have been reviews that say otherwise, but everyone has their own take—and as a fitness expert, I felt I should weigh-in for my followers.
 You can read my comparison of the Apple Watch Vs FitBit here.
 But first, let’s get into this Apple Watch Series 4 review.

-I’m the kind of sweat junkie who likes to switch it up all the time, so it was important for me to find a watch that was versatile, and would help me track everything no matter what I chose to do that day.
+I’m the kind of exercise enthusiast who likes to switch it up all the time, so it was important for me to find a watch that was versatile, and would help me track everything no matter what I chose to do that day.
 It was also important for me to be away from my phone and still have the ability to see text messages, as I manage a large number of clients.
 So with those two things in mind, I researched different devices and AI fitness technology.
 Eventually and enthusiastically, I chose the Apple Watch Series 4.
-I used my Series 4 watch through four different exercises to see how it tracked my performance and responded to my body, and to see if it was truly a tool I would continue to utilize during my sweat sessions.
+I used my Series 4 watch through four different exercises to see how it tracked my performance and responded to my body and to see if it was truly a tool I would continue to utilize during my sweat sessions.

-HIIT Circuit Training: Here is where the Apple Watch became a tough read.
+Here is where the Apple Watch became a tough read.
 I would feel, at times, that my heart rate was higher than it would measure, which can possibly be attributed to the fact that I don’t like my watch too tight around my wrist.
 My favorite feature of the Apple Watch during my HIIT sessions is the easily accessible music control.
-Music is important to me during my sweaty HIIT sessions, as I like to zone out and focus on the work out.
-So, with that in mind, it needs to be easy for me to close out of my apps for fitness, to then adjust or switch my music so that I can make sure the wrong song doesn’t kill my focus and motivation.
+Music is important to me during my sweaty HIIT sessions, as I like to zone out and focus on the workout.
+So, with that in mind, it needs to be easy for me to close out of my apps for fitness, to then adjust or switch my music, This helps me to make sure the wrong song doesn’t kill my focus and motivation.

 Thanks for reading!
 Let us know what you think about this review in the comments section below.